GafferHQ/gaffer/doc/source/Tutorials/GettingStarted/index.md

 Assigning a shader
 ------------------

-> Tip : As we're about to add to our collection of nodes in the NodeGraph, we might need to move around
+> Tip : As we're about to add to our collection of nodes in the GraphEditor, we might need to move around
 > around and zoom in and out to navigate between them.
 This is achieved in the same way as navigating
 > in the Viewer, by holding down _Alt_ and _dragging_ :
 >